-The price of your Booking may include significant amounts of surcharges, fees and taxes.
+The price of your Booking may include significant amounts of surcharges, fees and taxes, including a Passenger Service Charge and/or a Safety and Security Charge.
 You may also be required to pay additional charges, fees and taxes not marked on the Itinerary Receipt direct to third parties.
 For example, airport departure charges may be levied directly on you at an international airport.
 Such amounts will not be marked on your Booking.

 If a government authority imposes or increases an unavoidable charge or tax on your carriage on a per passenger basis before you travel, we will pass on that cost to you if permitted by law to do so.

 You must not give or sell your Booking to anyone else to use.
 Except to the extent required by law or provided under the applicable fare rules, a Booking is not transferable to another person.
 If someone else presents themselves to travel on your Booking and we discover that that person is not you, we may refuse to carry that person.
 However, if we do not discover that the Booking has been transferred and as a result carry the person or give them a refund, we are not obliged to replace your Booking or give you a refund.